Take control of your sleep with our pick of the elite slumber supervisors.

 The best overall sleep tracker

-While a smart ring may not be the first device you’d think of, the Oura Ring is a powerful and discreet sleep tracker worth serious consideration.
+A ring isn’t the smart sleep tracker form factor, but the Oura Ring is a powerful and discreet sleep tracker.
 We’ve found that it’s one of the most comfortable and accurate ways to track your bedtime.

-It’s packed with sensors, too, with 18 sensor pathways for the Gen 4 version (up from eight in Gen 3), enabling the ring to keep tabs on heart rate, movement, and body temperature.
-That jump in sensors results in fewer gaps in nighttime HR readings compared to the older model, and increased accuracy for overnight SpO2 data and breathing index data, but the core tracking is much the same.
+It’s packed with sensors.
+There are 18 sensor pathways for the Gen 4 version (up from eight in Gen 3), which enables it to keep tabs on heart rate, movement, and body temperature.
+That jump in sensors results in fewer gaps in nighttime HR readings compared to the older model.
+There’s also increased accuracy for overnight SpO2 data and breathing index data.

 It includes capturing data like sleep or nap duration, time spent in bed, sleep efficiency, resting heart rate, heart rate variability, and sleep stages.